underscoreio/essential-slick/src/pages/joins.md

 ## Take Home Points

-Slick supports `innerJoin`, `leftJoin`, `rightJoin`, `outerJoin` and a `zipJoin`.
+Slick supports `join`, `joinLeft`, `joinRight`, `joinOuter` and a `zip` join.
 You can map and filter over these queries as you would other queries with Slick.
 Using pattern matching on the query tuples can be more readable than accessing tuples via `._1`, `._2` and so on.

 Aggregation methods, such as `length` and `sum`, produce a value from a set of rows.